-In the absence of a federal framework during to regulate the credit repair industry, the FTC subsequently, a trend of illusory “quick fix” credit repair schemes that explicitly promised the removal of negative information by exploiting the limitations in the dispute process emerged in the 1990s.
+In the absence of a federal framework to regulate the credit repair industry, a trend of illusory “quick fix” credit repair schemes emerged in the 1990s that explicitly promised the removal of negative information by exploiting the limitations in the dispute process.

 The FCRA obligated CRAs to remove negative trade lines 30 days after a dispute was submitted if the investigation was still ongoing.
 However, unscrupulous companies submitted CRAs with disputes knowing that due to limitations in communications technology it was often technically difficult for disputes to be resolved within 30 days, resulting in high rates of “reinsertion,” or the reappearance of negative information previously removed in response to a consumer dispute.